Sharing our lives

 Working with a team of Heritage Champions – a group of local people brought together specifically for this project – we've uncovered memories of journeys into, through and out of Thurrock, both recent and long ago.
 These stories have been used to inspire a new series of songs, films, oral history recordings, a travelling exhibition, and this website.

-Sharing Our Lives Through Stories
+Sharing Our Lives Through Art

 Find & Share Your Story